 - Arnsdorf/Lamprechtshausen: For 21 years, Gruber lived in the school that is a museum today.

-- Mariapfarr in Lungau: Joseph Mohr spent his childhood here, which is commemorated by the museum in the rectory.
+- Mariapfarr: Joseph Mohr spent his childhood here, which is commemorated by the museum in the rectory.

 - Oberndorf: The song was performed for the first time in 1818 in the Silent Night district.